Unconstrained wake steering optimization

 if not importlib.util.find_spec("topfarm"):

-!pip install git+https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2.git
+%pip install git+https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2.git

 We import first the site and wind turbines to use as well as the Jimenez wake deflection model.
-In addition, we import the CostModelComponent
+In addition, we import the CostModelComponent to use for the optimization.

 [2]: